jpb7/portfolio/README.md

-# jpb7.github.io
+# CS-410: Final Project

-Final project for Intro to Web Development at PSU, summer term of 2022.
+Procrastinated mightily and then completed frantically for Intro to Web Development at PSU, summer term of 2022.

-Nothing glamorous, just trying to fulfill basic requirements.
+Nothing glamorous: just trying to fulfill basic requirements.